Compliance

 Policies and Regulations

-Based on the DSR Charter, our Basic Internal Control Policy for the Dai-ichi Life Group, includes basic matters concerning the development and management of a group compliance system.
+Our Basic Internal Control Policy for the Dai-ichi Life Group includes basic matters concerning the development and management of a group compliance system.
 Under this basic policy, matters such as the basic approach to the promotion of group compliance are outlined in the Basic Compliance Policy for the Dai-ichi Life Group, and matters concerning management related to compliance with the prevention of corruption, including unfair transactions in violation of anti-monopoly laws, such as abuse of a dominant position and anti-competitive behavior, insider trading, money laundering, and bribery are outlined in the Compliance Regulations for the Dai-ichi Life Group.
 In addition, the basic approach to the protection of information assets are outlined in the Information Assets Protection and Management Basic Policy for the Dai-ichi Life Group, and other management practices are outlined in the Information Assets Protection and Management Regulations for the Dai-ichi Life Group.
 These policies and regulations have been enacted and revised through prescribed procedures, and the details are reported to the management of the Board of Directors and the Management Council.

 Information Assets Protection and Management Policy for the Dai-ichi Life Group